Edinburgh-Genome-Foundry/DnaWeaver/README.rst

 DNA constructs.
 Given an arbitrary sequence, DNA Weaver it will select the most adapted commercial DNA providers, cloning methods and parts repositories (depending on your preferences), and will design all necessary assembly fragments and assembly steps.
-Try it online via the [DNA Weaver web app](https://dnaweaver.genomefoundry.org)!
+Try it online via the `DNA Weaver web app <https://dnaweaver.genomefoundry.org>`_

 DNA Weaver was written with versatility and extensibility in mind: each DNA source and assembly method can be customized, and assembly plans can